Background

 • Non-workers who are critically injured may also be included in the ministry's data.

-• The Ministry of Labour, Training and Skills Development tracks and reports fatalities at workplaces covered by the OHSA.
+• The Ministry of Labour, Immigration, Training and Skills Development tracks and reports fatalities at workplaces covered by the OHSA.
 This excludes deaths from natural causes, deaths of non-workers at a workplace, suicides, deaths as a result of a criminal act or traffic accident (unless the OHSA is also implicated) and deaths from occupational exposures that occurred many years ago.

 • Data subject to change because of inspectors' updates to the database.